Session Time-Travel

 How Sessions Work

-Sessions automatically group related snapshots based on your coding activity:
+SnapBack automatically groups related snapshots based on timing and context:

 Automatic Grouping